 - A list of approved cleanup contractors.

-- Review cleanup procedure to make sure it meets public health and safety standards.
+- Meth lab cleanup oversight to ensure it meets public health standards.

 - Meth lab facts